18F/ux-guide/_pages/research/plan.md

 ### Defining recruitment criteria

 Recruitment criteria specify the people you want to participate in your research.
 This depends on your research questions.
 How specific you are in defining your target audiences can differ at different stages of a project.
-When you’re just getting started with Foundational research, your understanding of who you need to recruit might be pretty high-level, but you’ll develop a more nuanced understanding of the unique perspectives to include as the project progresses.
+When you’re just getting started with [Foundational research](https://ux-guide.18f.gov/research/clarify-the-basics/#research-types), your understanding of who you need to recruit might be pretty high-level, but you’ll develop a more nuanced understanding of the unique perspectives to include as the project progresses.

 Example criteria might include:

 - A particular demographic (for example, young people aged 16 to 24)
-- A specific target group (for example, small business owners)
+- A specific audience (for example, small business owners)
 - A particular experience (for example, veterans who have recently moved home)
 - A problematic situation (for example, people who suffer from opioid abuse)
 - Particular ways of accessing your service (for example, people who rely on a screen reader, use speech recognition software, or who only access the internet at a library or day center)